 An algorithm for finding the minimum spanning tree using edge sorting.

-Union-Find feels almost too simple — until you realize how many "connected component" problems collapse into two operations.
-Many of these problems can also be solved with DFS or BFS; the union-find solution is usually shorter and easier to reason about.
+First, two checks from this page: what does path compression do to the tree during a find?
+And why merge the smaller group into the larger one, never the reverse?
+If both are easy, you're ready.
+Union-Find feels almost too simple until you realize how many "connected component" problems collapse into two operations.
+Many of these problems can also be solved with DFS or BFS, but the union-find solution is usually shorter and easier to reason about.
 Work through them to spot when path compression and union by rank are the right tools:

 Completed | Title | Status | Notes | Solution | |